 Social and Racial Justice Actions and Commitments

-Foley Hoag is pleased to reiterate its strong support of the Black Lives Matter movement and ongoing efforts to achieve racial justice throughout the U.S. and in the cities in which we work and live.
-In 2020, we witnessed a heightened awareness of and response to the systemic racism against Black Americans and the Black community.
+Foley Hoag is pleased to reiterate its strong support of the Black Lives Matter movement and ongoing efforts to achieve racial justice throughout the US and in the cities in which we work and live.
+In recent years, we have witnessed a heightened awareness of and response to the systemic racism against Black Americans, the AAPI community, and other underrepresented groups.

-We made available trauma/counseling support to our colleagues who have been impacted by recent events of police brutality in our nation.
+- Counseling and Support: We have made available free trauma/counseling support to our colleagues who have been impacted by recent events of police brutality and hate crimes in our nation.

-As stated above, the firm made a $290,000 donation to the Foley Hoag Foundation to support a special and immediate round of micro-grants to 44 community organizations in Boston, Washington D.C., and New York, specifically working for racial justice.
+- Foley Hoag Foundation: The firm has made hundreds of thousands of dollars in donations to the Foley Hoag Foundation to support two special and immediate rounds of micro-grants to community organizations centered on Black and AAPI racial justice work in Boston, Washington D.C., and New York.
 Since that time, we have been using our social media platforms to publicize these organizations and the critical work they are doing.
-Please click here to read more about these groups.